synopsys-sig/coverity-report-output-v7-json/README.md

       github-token: ${{ secrets.GITHUB_TOKEN }}
 ```

 Replace `<version>` with the version of the action you would like to use.
+You can find the latest version at the top of this README!

 Set the parameter `json-file-path` to the path where the Coverity v7 JSON output can be found.
 This is the file generated using the following command:
 ```bash
 cov-format-errors --dir <intermediate dir> --json-output-v7 coverity-results.json